What is the EU Extended Producer Responsibility (EPR) batteries regulation and what do I need to do?

 This information does not constitute legal or Extended Producer Responsibility (EPR) compliance advice from Zalando.
 It’s your sole responsibility to ensure that your articles, packaging, offers and sales comply with all relevant laws, including EPR obligations.
 As a selling partner, you are required to understand and adhere to all applicable laws, standards, regulations, and applicable Zalando policies.

 In several EU markets, companies must already comply with EPR regulations for batteries and articles containing batteries.
-However from 18 August 2025, all EU member states will require EPR registration for batteries, including those integrated into electronic products.
+However from 18 August 2025, all EU member states will require EPR registration for batteries, including batteries contained inside electronic products.

 This means that as a Zalando partner, if you are selling or planning to sell articles containing batteries, you must be EPR-registered for batteries in every EU market you operate in.